Marburg's Bloody Sunday: Shooting

 Sources differ on the exact cause and extent of the shooting in Maribor.
 All agree that on 27 January 1919, the Coolidge Mission's delegation, led by Sherman Miles, visited Maribor and found thousands of citizens of German ethnic origin gathered in the main city square and waving flags of German Austria, many of which also decorated nearby buildings.
 German Austrian sources indicate that there were 10,000 protesters singing songs and wearing patriotic dress.
+Many of these protesters arrived to Maribor from Upper and Central Styria.
 Twenty soldiers under Maister's command were stationed in front of the city hall, armed with rifles mounted with bayonets.

-German-language sources assert that the soldiers began firing into the crowd without provocation, aiming for unarmed civilians.
+German-language sources assert that the soldiers began firing into the crowd after they were taunted and after a protester attacked a Slovenian soldier.
 According to these sources the fatalities numbered 13, and a further 60 protesters were wounded.

 A Slovene account of the same event asserts that the soldiers began to fire only when an Austrian citizen discharged a revolver in the direction of the Slovene soldiers, striking the bayonet of one.
 The soldiers then returned fire: according to this account 11 were killed, and an unknown number wounded.

 Aftermath

-Subsequently, on 4 February 1919, German Austria commenced a military offensive to recover the regions of Upper Styria controlled by Maister's troops.
+Subsequently, on 4 February 1919, German Austria commenced a military offensive to recover the regions of Central Styria controlled by Maister's troops.
 A ceasefire was agreed on 10 February 1919, under French mediation from their military mission located in Maribor.
-On 13 February 1919, a ceasefire agreement was signed and Maister's troops retreated from part of Upper Styria.
+On 13 February 1919, a ceasefire agreement was signed and Maister's troops retreated from part of Central Styria.

-LeRoy King, one of the members of the Coolidge Mission, wrote in his report that the authorities in Maribor were suspicious of the work of the mission and apparently feared that it had uncovered information they would have preferred to conceal.
-He argued that there were Slovene populations in Styria who would have preferred the maintenance of Austrian rule.

 The Treaty of Saint-Germain-en-Laye, signed on 10 September 1919 observed that Maribor was firmly under the control of the Yugoslav army and that, since Slovenes constituted a majority in the region surrounding the city, Maribor should remain, with the rest of Lower Styria, within the Kingdom of Serbs, Croats and Slovenes.

 Responsibility for the shooting in Maribor was never conclusively established.
 Austrian sources attributed blame to Rudolf Maister, and referenced him in some accounts as the Butcher of Maribor.
 In Slovenia, by contrast, Maister remains well-regarded; numerous societies institutions and streets are named in his honour and he is commemorated in several monuments.